Increase DR score red

 It shows you the Moz domain authority score alongside useful information like traffic and the top keywords a site ranks for.

-If you want to know the Ahrefs domain ranking of a site, you can find this easily—even if you don’t have a subscription.
+If you want to know the Ahrefs domain ranking of a site, you can find this easily, even if you don’t have a subscription.

-Ahrefs domain rating check
+Ahrefs domain ranking

 Why You Should Consider Your Domain Authority